Xi encourages more young Americans to visit China - ExBulletin

 Sienna Stoneking, a freshman at Muscatine High School in the US state of Iowa, couldn't hide her excitement as she spoke about her first trip to China, which she made last month with the encouragement of the president Xi Jinping.

-“If anyone is considering taking a trip there, this is “a once in a lifetime opportunity, and go for it!” ” she said.
+“If anyone is thinking of taking a trip there, this is a once-in-a-lifetime opportunity, and go for it!” she says.

 More than 20 high school students, including Stoneking, participated in an exchange visit to Beijing, Shanghai and Hebei Province from January 24 to 30.